alexkasema/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 A script that creates the table unique_id on your MySQL server and its id attribute must be unique.
 ## 6-states.sql
 A script that creates the database hbtn_0d_usa and the table states (in the database hbtn_0d_usa) on your MySQL server.
+## 7-cities.sql
+A script that creates the database hbtn_0d_usa and the table cities with a foreign key to state table